Program Area Specialists

 Miniwanca Specialists are responsible, enthusiastic, and camper-focused youth development professionals from diverse backgrounds and experiences.

 Program Area Specialists work to create a safe and exciting environment for campers from both Boys Camp and Girls Camp.
-There are several different specialist positions available throughout both camps: Craft House Specialist, Woodshop Specialist, and Challenge Course Specialist.
+Specialist positions such as Craft House and Woodshop Specialists are site-specific and work at just Boys Camp or Girls Camp, while others, such as Waterfront and Sailing and Paddling Specialists, work with both Boys Camp and Girls Camp.
 In each program area, specialists will work to create an experience that helps campers learn and grow.
 Campers will learn and practice new skills under the care of the specialists.

 What should I know before applying?